If you’re in a life transition...

 Strengths

-Your skills and personal strengths are other constants when life is in flux.
-I use solution-focused therapy to uncover them and explore how they help maintain or increase stability in your life, safeguard happiness when life has temporarily removed it, or when uncertainty about the future threatens it.
+Your skills and personal strengths are other constants amid life’s flux.
+With curiosity, I strive to listen for them in what the client says, and find ways to use them.
+How do they help maintain or increase stability in your life, protect you when life has temporarily removed stability, or when uncertainty about the future threatens it?

 Opportunities